BrickMMO/pab-documentation/index.markdown

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

-This website provides a location for the LEGO commutiy to upload inventory of Pick-a-Brick walls in LEGO stores.
+This website provides a place for the LEGO® community to post brick inventories at Pick-a-Brick wall in LEGO® stores.

 This is currently being done in Canada with a Facebook Group: